devwearebionic/twelfthman-exam-one/readme.md

 	php artisan db:seed

-Next, run the following command in git bash
+Next, run the following command in git bash to include all new custom added classes

 	php artisan dump-autoload

-Next, within 'public\twelfth-upload' run the following command in git bash
+Next, within 'public\twelfth-upload' run the following command in git bash to install all node modules

 	npm install

-Finally, within 'public\twelfth-upload' run the following command in git bash
+Finally, within 'public\twelfth-upload' run the following command in git bash to open the site

 	ng serve --open